arya-tama/chewing_detection/README.md

 The sensors are sampled at 50 Hz.
 The scenario used for recording: before chewing, during chewing and after chewing.
 Recording files are stored on a flash memory for further analysis.
 The following pipeline is proposed for bite detection algorithm:
 ![An image](images/pipeline.JPG)<!-- .element height="10%" width="10%" -->

 The change of signal swing that goes up dramatically can be observed clearly before and during chewing.
 Thus, standard deviation is computed to recognize bite event in a windowed signal.
-Values of starting point, end point and lowest point are also computed for shape matching of typical 'trench' at the beginning of bite event.
-Similar approach is implemented to detect end of chewing
+Values of starting point, end point and lowest point are also computed to match typical 'trench' at the beginning of bite event.
+Similar approach is implemented to detect the end of chewing.
 ![An image](images/bite.png)<!-- .element height="10%" width="10%" -->
 ![An image](images/end.png)<!-- .element height="10%" width="10%" -->